 You can configure the default appearance of your messages in Settings » Configuration » In-App Automation.
 Settings include background and heading colors, text colors, size and alignment, etc.

-- Open your messaging project from the dashboard, then click Create and select the In-App Automation composer.
+- Open your messaging project, then click Create and select In-App Automation.

 For Custom HTML, since the message's content and behavior is defined in your provided HTML, the remaining settings and options available in this composer are reduced to only those applicable to the Custom HTML message style.

-- Configure the message settings, then click to move on to the next step.
+- Enter a message name if you didn't enter one in the header settings, and configure Optional Message Features, then click to move on to the next step.